BABY FORMULA

 HiPP Comfort is meant specifically for children who struggle with colic and constipation.
 About 40% of infants experience unspecific indigestion such as wind, colic, and constipation in the first months of life.
 Symptoms of unspecific digestion include excessive crying and discomfort.

 HiPP Comfort is made to help prevent and soothe these symptoms.
-HiPP Comfort contains partially hydrolyzed protein, fats that have a unique structure mimicking the fatty acids in breast milk, and reduced lactose content.
+HiPP Comfort contains extensively hydrolyzed protein, fats that have a unique structure mimicking the fatty acids in breast milk, and reduced lactose content.
 This makes it easier to digest and more easily absorbed by the body.

 Both HiPP HA and HiPP Comfort contain DHA (Docosahexaenoic Acid) and Arachidonic Acid (AA).
 These are fatty acids that are essential for brain development, promote eye health, proper functioning of the heart, and reduce inflammation.